 The client, age 33, was devastated.
 He did have a prior criminal history, but he had gone several years with no police contact and was trying to live a law-abiding life.
 This slip-up wiped away his progress.

 Greg Hill wrote several letters to the District Attorney’s office in Los Angeles about the case and its problems.
-For example, the police never received consent to search our client’s pockets and he did not pose any threat to officers.
+For example, the police never received consent to search our client’s pockets and he did not pose any threat to officers, so a frisk of him under Terry v.
+Ohio was improper.
 After all, he was carrying roses at the time.
 The police report also did not articulate anything that created an exigent circumstance to search him.
 Police just detained him and stuck their hands into his pockets within seconds.
-After all, they were arresting about fifteen guys with the same Craigslist posting the same afternoon.
+After all, they were arresting about fifteen guys with the same Craigslist posting the same afternoon at the same location.

 Clara Shortridge Foltz